 View from Arc de Triomphe

 Day Trip to Monet’s Gardens

-One of our days will be spent visiting Monet’s Gardens in Giverny.
-We will catch the train from St Lazare Station for the 45-minute trip to Vernon where will take the bus to Giverny.
-From there we will explore Monet’s beautiful gardens.
+On the day they visit Monet’s Gardens in Giverny, they will catch the train from St Lazare Station for the 45-minute trip to Vernon.
+From there they will take the bus to Giverny and onto exploring Monet’s beautiful gardens.